Comparator Loss: An Ordinal Contrastive Loss to Derive a Severity Score for Speech-based Health Monitoring

 Although classifying speech as healthy or non-healthy might be simpler, this result alone offers limited insight and becomes particularly problematic if inaccurate.
 Conversely, an automatic tool that replicates a clinician's score is only as effective as the score itself.
-Clinically annotated scores have been found to be unreliable and subjective.
-Authors in \cite{voustianiouk2008alsfrs} found poor correlation between ALSFRS-R and another clinical score as the disease progresses.
-The work in \cite{bakers2022using} shows how different trial centers use the ALSFRS-R scale.
-In \cite{franchignoni2015further}, the authors discuss the problems with the ALSFRS-R being aggregated from several items (like speech, stairs and food) with different metric properties.
+Clinically annotated scores have been found unreliable and inconsistent across raters and centres.
+Authors in \cite{voustianiouk2008alsfrs} found that ALSFRS-R correlates poorly with another clinical score as the disease progresses.
+The work in \cite{bakers2022using} shows how different trial centres use the ALSFRS-R scale without perfect consistency.
+In \cite{franchignoni2015further}, the authors discuss problems with the ALSFRS-R being aggregated from several items (like speech, stairs and food) with different metric properties.
 Rather than learning annotated scores directly, the authors in \cite{Cummins2024} propose a model that predicts longitudinal shifts in depression from two speech samples.
 Even though the model is not learning to predict clinical scores, the shift directions used for training were obtained from clinically annotated data, the eight-item patient health questionnaire \cite{phq8}.

 Our proposed method follows a similar concept.
 Instead of predicting severity scores through regression to clinical scores, we aim to learn scores indirectly based on the order we believe governs the data.
 To do that we introduce a new contrastive loss for neural network training, the comparator loss, aimed at operating on a continuous-valued score that can be used to indicate disease severity, progression, or simply diagnosis status.
 The comparator loss relies on the existence of an ordering system.